ARM-software/AVH-GetStarted/basic/README.md

 #### Target Models

-- Virtual Hardware Target (VHT) model of Corstone-300
+- Arm Virtual Hardware Target (VHT) model of Arm Corstone-300 sub-system.

 Note that CMSIS software packs used in the project will be requested and installed automatically when using Keil MDK or CMSIS-Build.